 Take care when handling hazardous waste

-Make sure that you dispose of them properly by handing them into the nearest recycling centre or hiring a rubbish pick up service to collect and dispose of the waste for you.
+Make sure that you dispose of them properly by handing them to the nearest recycling centre or hiring a rubbish pick-up service to collect and dispose of the waste for you.
 Aldi supermarkets also accept free battery recycling at all Australian stores.

 Avoid liquids in your rubbish bin